Skip to content

 Log in as root to the host of your Spotter instance.
 Then change directory into your chosen installation destination (/srv by default).
 Then execute the following commands:

-cd docker-services/onprem/
+cd config/onprem/

 The command will create a new instance admin user and print the new randomly created credentials.
 If you would like to supply your own credentials, include --username USERNAME --password PASSWORD to set specific credentials.